sanghyonjeon/Seneca_College/WS10/readme.md

 # Workshop 10: Function Templates

+- (v1.1 ) added "or equal" to the validation condition.

 In this workshop, you are to code a function template for validating if a value is greater than a minimum value.

 ## Learning Outcomes